BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Parameters**

-Â  - String serverName is a server name or IP address.
+  - String serverName is a server name or IP address.

-Â  - int serverPort is a server port number.
+  - int serverPort is a server port number.

-Â
-Â  - TIME_OUT_TYPE timeOutMillis is the maximum inactive time before a TCP connection gets closed.
+  - TIME_OUT_TYPE timeOutMillis is the maximum inactive time before a TCP connection gets closed.

 **Testing success**